nzec/frontend/Exun-2017-CSI-Build/README.md

 # Exun-2017-CSI-Build
-Repository for CSI's submission for Build in Exun 2017
+Repository for CSI's submission for Build in Exun 2017 (Delhi Public School, R.K.
+Puram)

+---
-###### Please Note: Cambridge School did not go for the event because the Principal did not allow us to do so.
-So, this project is not complete.
+Didn't go for the event.
+So, this project is incomplete.